opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 ![IML topology](./img/IMLtopology.png)

-To use arbitrary annotations file and map file you should create these files and put it in the same folder next to the docker-compose.yml and uncomment the lines containing these files.
-These example files can be found in the folder test/docker_compose_files/Central_SP_docker.
 To zoom the rviz window use mouse scroll, to translate the view press shift key and mouse button at the same time.
 The output topic that is presented in OCB is a **graph** composed of arrays of **edges** and **vertices**.
 Vertices have coordinates (**x**, **y**) of the cell center defined by the parameter **cell_size** (2 m in this example), a **footprint** of the robot defined by a square of edge size equal to **cell_size**, a string **name** that describes the vertex, and a string **uuid** uniquely identifying the vertex.
 The example of one vertex has the following structure:
 ```